martinhartt/workshop-intro-to-swift/content/notes/notes.md

 ```

 In Swift, we utilise the native ranges, which expresses loops in a more concise and expressive way.

 ```swift
 for i in 0 ..< n {
   // Use i
 }
 ```

-Enums allow us to branch our code based on the values of a variable or expression.
+`switch` statements allow us to branch our code based on the values of a variable or expression.
 Note that `break` is optional.

 ```swift
 let favouriteFood: String